iwdgo/largeoutput/README.md

 An ordinary exercise may have a large output for which the easy `// Output:` becomes unreadable.

-In that case a convenient structure is an `Example` for a reduced set of data and a test and its benchmark for larger outputs.
+In that case a convenient structure is an `Example` for a reduced set of data, and a test and its benchmark for larger outputs.

 If you need to output to a file, you might have to update your code.